nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/bootloader.rst

 Consider the following when defining partitions for your end product:

-* There are multiple ways to define parititions using Partition Manager.
+* There are multiple ways to define partitions using Partition Manager.
   For example, each :ref:`Matter sample <matter_samples>` provides a :file:`pm_static_dfu.yml` file (one for each configuration) that statically defines the partition layout.
   See :ref:`ug_matter_hw_requirements_layouts` to confirm the reference partition layout for each supported platform.
 * Given the size of the Matter stack, it will usually not be possible to fit both the primary and the secondary slot in the internal flash in order to store the current and the new firmware image, respectively.